sethsot/P5_Sentiment-Analysis/README.md

 This project explores unstructured data (tweets) sentiment Analysis.
 In this project we fine-tune pre-trained models from HuggingFace on a new dataset to adapt the models in answering if a tweet has a neutral, positive, or negative sentiment.
 We then use the models to develop a Gradio app and deploy this app on the HuggingFace platform.

 ## Objectives of Project <a name="objectives-of-project"></a>
+The objective of this project is to develop a machine learning model to assess if a twitter post related to vaccinations is positive, neutral, or negative.
+This solution could help governments and other public health actors monitor public sentiment towards COVID-19 vaccinations and help improve public health policy, vaccine communication strategies, and vaccination programs accross the world.

+To achieve this objective, the following were undertaken;
 1. Fine-tune a two pretrain Hugging Face model.
 2. Create a Gradio app based on trained model
 3. Upload the Hugging Face model and Deploy Gradio app on the HuggingFace platform